amandabgaeta/Movie-Analysis/README.md

 Dramas and Comedies are the best investment at $17MM and $25MM

 Question 5: For these breakeven movies that fall into these genres, what is the recommended runtime and who are the highest rated directors?
 Drama, Comedy, Action, Adventure, and Thriller should run between 1.75-2 hours.
-Director names are global and should be further researched after Microsoft makes more business Decisions
+Director names are global and should be further researched after Microsoft makes more business decisions.

 ## Next Steps and Future Work